Welcome to dynamoregulators.com

-At DRL our focus is high performance replacement dynamo regulators to control the output of classic vehicle dynamos (generators).
+Our focus at DRL is on high performance replacement dynamo regulators to control the output of classic vehicle dynamos (generators).
 We pride ourselves on being the present day prime innovators in electronic dynamo regulator design.
 Our products include the DVR2, DVR3 and DVR4 regulators (formerly known under the 'manortec' brand).
 The various types are suited to many different motorcycle, car, boat, tractor... (you name it!) dynamo or dc generator powered vehicle electrical systems.

 Take a close look at our range of rugged Voltage Regulators.
 Also our high quality dynamo belt drive kit for BSA A7/A10 twins, available from stock.